cattoire/cloudformansible/lab7-cloudforms-and-ansible/index.md

 ### Test the updated Virtual Machine Provisioning State Machine

-We want to verify the applied changed by deploying a Virtual Machine and check if httpd was actually installed properly.
+We want to verify the applied changed by deploying a Virtual Machine and check if apache2 was actually installed properly.

 1. Navigate to ***Compute*** -> ***Infrastructure*** -> ***Virtual Machines***